git-moss/DrivenByMoss-Documentation/Novation/Novation-LaunchControlXL.md

 * **Track Focus buttons**: Selects one of the 8 drum pads (sounds) on the currently selected drum machine pads page.
 * **Track Control / Device Bank**: This depends on the state of the Device, Mute, Solo and Record Arm buttons:
-    * All of the below buttons are off: press to toggle the step on/off.
+    * **Mute/Solo/Rec Arm buttons are off**: Press to toggle the step on/off.
     * **Device** (yellow): Keep the device button pressed to select one of the 1st 8 parameter pages of the drum machine device.
     * **Mute** (amber): If active the Mute state of the 8 drum pads of the currently selected drum machine pads page is toggled.
 Keep the Mute button pressed to select one of 8 step resolutions for the sequencer.
     * **Solo** (green): If active the Solo state of the 8 drum pads of the currently selected drum machine pads page is toggled.
 If the *Solo* button is kept pressed it displays 8 scenes.
 Press one of the buttons to start the scene.
 The selected scene is highlighted.
     * **Record Arm** (red): If active the Loop Length of the currently selected clip can be set.
 If the *Record Arm* button is kept pressed it displays the transport bar as already described above.
 * **Send Select**: Moves the page of the drum pads (sounds) up/down.
 * **Track Select**: Select the previous/next page of the clip.
-If the *Device* button is pressed it selects the previous/next device of the selected track.
-If the *Solo* button is pressed it selects the previous/next page of scenes.

-### Note Sequencer - 5th Factory template

-This mode is special in a way that it provides access to many parameters of the 8 displayed steps at once.
-It is intended to create a monophonic melody.

-* **Track Focus buttons**: If the step contains a note it is deleted.
-Otherwise a new note is created using the currently selected root note.
-* **Track Control / Device Bank**: This depends on the state of the Device, Mute, Solo and Record Arm buttons:
-    * **Device** (yellow): Keep the device button pressed to select one of the 1st 8 parameter pages of the drum machine device.

-    TODO

-    * **Mute** (amber): If active the Mute state of the 8 steps is toggled.
-Keep the Mute button pressed to select one of 8 step resolutions for the sequencer.

-    * **Solo** (green): If active the Solo state of the 8 drum pads of the currently selected drum machine pads page is toggled.
-If the *Solo* button is kept pressed it displays 8 scenes.
-Press one of the buttons to start the scene.
-The selected scene is highlighted.

-    * **Record Arm** (red): If active the Loop Length of the currently selected clip can be set.
-If the *Record Arm* button is kept pressed it displays the transport bar as already described above.

-* **Send Select**: Moves the page of the drum pads (sounds) up/down.
-* **Track Select**: Select the previous/next page of the clip.
-If the *Device* button is pressed it selects the previous/next device of the selected track.
 If the *Solo* button is pressed it selects the previous/next page of scenes.

 #### Knobs / Faders